Akkisdiary/system-design/url-shortener/README.md

 2. Low latency (url shortening and redirects should happen in milliseconds)
 3. Scalability (the system should handle millions of requests per day)
 4. Durability (shortened URLs should work for years)
-5. Security to prevent malicious use, such as phishing

 ## Capacity estimation
 - Daily shorten url requests: 1 million